 Students will study costume history, design and fashion, as well as basic construction techniques as an introduction to theatrical costuming.
+Transfers to both UC/CSU

 THEA-151 Rehearsal and Performance: Non Musical

 Rehearsal and Performance: Non Musical provides instruction and supervised participation in rehearsals and performances of straight plays to be presented before the campus and community with full production support.